BMC Medical Genetics

 Conclusion: A novel missense mutation was identified in a large Chinese family with CCD with hyperplastic nails.
 This report further extends the mutation spectrum and clinical features of CCD.
 The identification of this mutation will facilitate prenatal diagnosis and preimplantation genetic diagnosis.

 Tang, Shaohua; Xu, Qiyu; Xu, Xueqin; Du, Jicheng; Yang, Xuemei; Jiang, Yusheng; Wang, Xiaoqin; Speck, Nancy; and Huang, Taosheng, "A Novel RUNX2 Missense Mutation Predicted to Disrupt DNA Binding Causes Cleidocranial Dysplasia in a Large Chinese Family with Hyperplastic Nails" (2007).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 634.